 Remember, there are people out there ready to take advantage of your situation.
 Ignorance of the law cannot be taken as excuse for fouling the law, the outcome may not be pleasant.

-I wish you all the best and should you require any other help regarding immigration matter contact the African Echo.
+I wish you all the best and should you require any other help regarding immigration matter contact my office through the African Echo.

 Dr. David Akin-Samuels